kimon1230/gedgraph/DEVELOPER.md

 ### Adding a New Chart Type

-1. Add new subcommand in `cli.py`
+1. Add new generation method in `dotgen.py` (e.g., `generate_newchart()`)
+   - Use PathFinder methods to gather individuals
+   - Organize individuals by generation or other criteria
+   - Generate DOT syntax with appropriate rankdir and constraints
-2. Implement generation logic in `dotgen.py`
+2. Add new subcommand in `cli.py`
+   - Create subparser with appropriate arguments
+   - Handle command in main() function
+   - Add error handling and user feedback
 3. Add tests in `tests/test_dotgen.py`
+   - Test successful generation
+   - Test error cases
+   - Verify DOT output contains expected elements
-4. Update README.md with usage examples
+4. Update README.md and DEVELOPER.md with usage examples

+**Example**: The hourglass and bowtie charts were added following this pattern:
+- They reuse PathFinder's `find_pedigree_with_generations()` and `find_descendants()`
+- They organize individuals into a generations_map with positive/negative generation numbers
+- They use rankdir=TB (hourglass) or rankdir=LR (bowtie) for different orientations
+- They support variants via a `variant` parameter

 ### Adding New Relationship Metrics